venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/sdfm_filter_sync_cpuread_single_channel.md

 # External Connections
   -  Connect Sigma-Delta streams to SDFM0_CLK1, SDFM0_D1

-## AM263X-CC
+## AM263X-CC or AM263Px-CC or AM261x-SOM
-When using AM263x-CC with TMDSHSECDOCK (HSEC180 controlCARD Baseboard Docking Station)
+When using with TMDSHSECDOCK (HSEC180 controlCARD Baseboard Docking Station)
 -  Connect Sigma-Delta streams to HSEC Pin 99, HSEC Pin 101

 If required, use PWM waveforms as SDFM data and clock